 - I can't decide on a major or career.

-- I am not functioning effectively in an important area of my life (studies, job, family, relationships, marriage).
+- I feel that I am not functioning effectively in an important area of my life.

 - I am going through a significant change in my life.

-- I am experiencing difficulties in at least one area of my life due to the use of substances or behaviors that I am not able to manage.
+- I am experiencing difficulties due to the use of substances or behaviors that I am not able to manage.